Black hole thermodynamical entropy: Abstract

 \section{Abstract}

-As early as 1902, Gibbs pointed out that systems with long-range interactions, like gravitation, lie outside the validity of standard statistical mechanics.
-Nevertheless, the entropy of a black hole has been repeatedly calculated within Boltzmann-Gibbs concepts.
-Since the pioneering Bekenstein-Hawking results, it has become common to state that the black-hole ``entropy" is proportional to its area.
-Similarly it exists the {\it area law}, so named because the ``entropy" of a wide class of $d$-dimensional quantum systems is proportional to the $d$-dimensional area $A_d = L^{d-1}$ ($d>1$; $L$ is a characteristic length), instead of the $d$-dimensional volume $V_d = A_d^{d/(d-1)} = L^d$.
-These results violate the extensivity of the thermodynamical entropy.
-This inconsistency disappears if we realize that the entropies of such nonstandard systems must {\it not} be associated with the additive expression $S_{BG}=k_B\ln{W}$ but with appropriate nonadditive generalizations.
-Here we introduce a generalized form of entropy which solves the puzzle for the black hole and the area law.
+As early as 1902, Gibbs pointed out that systems whose partition function diverges, e.g. gravitation, lie outside the validity of the Boltzmann-Gibbs (BG) theory.
+Consistently, since the pioneering Bekenstein-Hawking results, physically meaningful evidence (e.g., the holographic principle) has accumulated that the BG entropy $S_{BG}$ of a $(3+1)$ black hole is proportional to its area $L^2$ ($L$ being a characteristic linear length), and not to its volume $L^3$.
+Similarly it exists the \emph{area law}, so named because, for a wide class of strongly quantum-entangled $d$-dimensional systems, $S_{BG}$ is proportional to $\ln L$ if $d=1$, and to $L^{d-1}$ if $d>1$, instead of being proportional to $L^d$ ($d \ge 1$).
+These results violate the extensivity of the thermodynamical entropy of a $d$-dimensional system.
+This thermodynamical inconsistency disappears if we realize that the thermodynamical entropy of such nonstandard systems is \emph{not} to be identified with the BG {\it additive} entropy but with appropriately generalized {\it nonadditive} entropies.
+Indeed, the celebrated usefulness of the BG entropy is founded on hypothesis such as relatively weak probabilistic correlations (and their connections to ergodicity, which by no means can be assumed as a general rule of nature).
+Here we introduce a generalized entropy which, for the Schwarzschild black hole and the area law, can solve the thermodynamic puzzle.